wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     (2) Every licensing trust is a public entity as defined in [section 4][522] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.

-    (3) The yearly statement of financial position, statement of financial performance, and statements, when duly audited, shall be open for public inspection.
+    (3) The yearly balance sheet, profit and loss account, and statements, when duly audited, shall be open for public inspection.

     (4) A licensing trust shall, at least once in each year, publish in a newspaper or newspapers circulating in the trust district a summary of the audited accounts, together with a list of all the grants made during the financial year pursuant to [section 189][228].

-    Section 207 heading: amended, on 1 October 1997, pursuant to [section 6(1)][523] of the Financial Reporting Amendment Act 1997 (1997 No 17).

-    Section 207(1): substituted, on 1 April 2005, by [section 5][524] of the Sale of Liquor Amendment Act 2004 (2004 No 21).
+    Section 207(1): replaced, on 1 April 2005, by [section 5][523] of the Sale of Liquor Amendment Act 2004 (2004 No 21).

-    Section 207(1A): inserted, on 1 April 2005, by [section 5][524] of the Sale of Liquor Amendment Act 2004 (2004 No 21).
+    Section 207(1A): inserted, on 1 April 2005, by [section 5][523] of the Sale of Liquor Amendment Act 2004 (2004 No 21).

-    Section 207(2): substituted, on 1 July 2001, by [section 53][525] of the Public Audit Act 2001 (2001 No 10).
+    Section 207(2): replaced, on 1 July 2001, by [section 53][524] of the Public Audit Act 2001 (2001 No 10).

-    Section 207(3): amended, on 1 October 1997, pursuant to [section 6(1)][523] of the Financial Reporting Amendment Act 1997 (1997 No 17).

-    Section 207(3): amended, on 1 October 1997, pursuant to [section 6(2)][523] of the Financial Reporting Amendment Act 1997 (1997 No 17).

 ##### 207A Annual meeting of electors